mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "No larger than a train car.
 But there are so many.
 More than I can see.
 More than I can count."

-"How far can you see them?," he asked pointedly, but I took a moment to answer.
-"Liffa," he persisted, "how far do they stretch?"
+"Can you see the beings?," he asked pointedly.

-"I... can't tell."
+"I... don't know."

 "You have to give us more than that."